 Ethnicity pay gap statistics reveal that the economic landscape is far from equal.
 For example, individuals from the Black African and Black Caribbean communities face some of the largest pay gaps with median hourly earnings significantly lower than those of ‘White British’ employees.
 These disparities can lead to limited opportunities and hinder social bonds maintaining inequality in society.

-While there's no legal requirement for ethnicity pay gap reporting, organisations are encouraged to consider voluntary reporting to promote fairness and inclusivity.
-There are no specific legal obligations in place regarding the reporting of ethnicity pay gaps.
-Instead, organisations are encouraged to self-reflect and take action to reduce disparities as part of their commitment to addressing inequalities in the workplace.
+While there's no legal requirement for ethnicity pay gap reporting, as there is with gender pay gap reporting, organisations are encouraged to consider voluntary reporting to promote fairness and inclusivity.
+Organisations are encouraged to self-reflect and take action to reduce disparities as part of their commitment to addressing inequalities in the workplace.

 The decision to report this data voluntarily largely depends on the organisation's size and its commitment to addressing disparities and promoting fairness.
 Generally, larger organisations with more employees are more likely to undertake such reporting, but there are no legal mandates that require the size of organisations that must report.

 Organisations must follow a structured approach to effectively address the ethnicity pay gap.
-This process begins with data collection and analysis.
+This process begins with data collection and analysis which can be done through payroll software, as well as direct with employees or through an integration with an HR system.
 It's vital to collect information for employees while respecting their consent and ensuring data protection in compliance with relevant data privacy regulations.

 Data collection should encompass various factors, including ethnic backgrounds and earnings.
 It is crucial that employees feel comfortable providing this information, as this data will serve as the foundation for analysing pay gaps.
 Protecting employee data is vitally important to maintain trust within the organisation.